Vim FAQ: What are the vi/vim cut and paste commands?

-In vim you can cut and paste content fairly easily, but being an older text editor, these commands aren't obvious.
+In vim (and vi) you can cut and paste content fairly easily, but being an older text editor, these commands aren't obvious.
 Let's take a look at how to use cut and paste in vim.

 The vim cut command